driskai/scenario_gym/README.md

 ![Tests](https://github.com/driskai/scenario_gym/actions/workflows/test.yml/badge.svg)
 ![Python 3.7+](https://img.shields.io/badge/python-3.7+-brightgreen)

 Scenario Gym is a universal autonomous driving simulation tool that allows fast execution of unconfined, complex scenarios containing a range of road users.
 It allows rich insight via customised metrics and includes a framework for designing intelligent agents for reactive simulation.
-It can be used for a variety of tasks relevant for AV development, such agent modelling, controller parameter tuning and deep reinforcement learning.
+It can be used for a variety of tasks relevant for AV development, such as agent modelling, controller parameter tuning and deep reinforcement learning.

 <p align="center">
 <img src="https://raw.githubusercontent.com/driskai/scenario_gym/main/docs/source/_static/gym-ex1.gif" width="20%" />